someonesdad1/plib/README.md

 -v option to see each test's output.
 The default output tells you the files that fail self-tests and need to be worked on.

+As of this writing (7 Mar 2022), there's one test that fails and some warning messages from a few other tests.
+I'll eventually get around to fixing things, but such things aren't a priority.

 # Most useful

-This list contains the things I us a lot.
+This list a few of the modules/scripts I us a lot.

 * pgm/prun.py
     - I use this to develop python scripts in a terminal window .
 When the